apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/docker-deployment.md

 Check whether the task log contains the output like `Pi is roughly 3.146015`

 ### How to support shared storage between Master, Worker and Api server?

+> **Note**: If it is deployed on a single machine by `docker-compose`, step 1 and 2 can be skipped directly, and execute the command like `docker cp hadoop-3.2.2.tar.gz docker-swarm_dolphinscheduler-worker_1:/opt/soft` to put Hadoop into the shared directory `/opt/soft` in the container

 For example, Master, Worker and Api server may use Hadoop at the same time